QGB/QPSU/README.md

 import sys;'qgb.U' in sys.modules or sys.path.append('/home/qgb/');from qgb import *

-now, you can paste this line to your ipython or python project.
+now, you can paste this line to your IPython or python project.

+from qgb import * # equals: from qgb import U,T,N,F,py
+# if in Windows system, Win module automatically added.
+# if in IPython, ipy module automatically added.
 ```

 ##### pip install #TODO